-Introducing metacognitive strategies in your classroom: A teacher's guide.
+Introducing metacognitive strategies in your classroom: A teacher's guide for introducing metacognition into daily teaching practice, from research to practice.

 Metacognition is a term used for the methods that can help learners understand how they learn.
 In other words, metacognition means processes created for the learners to 'think' how they 'think'.
 Metacognition helps learners in becoming aware of their individual learning experiences and the activities they involve themselves in their paths toward professional and individual growth.
 Some examples of metacognitive activities include: planning how to perform a learning task, applying appropriate strategies and skills to solve a problem, self-assessment and self-correction as a result of evaluating one's own progress toward completing a task.